 - Pay now: direct payments

-- Pay later: after delivery or 30 days
+- Pay later: after delivery or 30 days (only available online)

 - Slice it: pay in 3 monthly instalments